FlexMeasures/flexmeasures/documentation/tut/toy-example-from-scratch.rst

 - load hourly prices
 - optimize a 12h-schedule for a battery that is half full

+What do you need?
+Your own computer, with one of two situations: Either you have `Docker <https://www.docker.com/>`_ or your computer supports Python 3.8+, pip and PostgresDB.
+The former might be easier, see the installation step below.
+But you choose.

 Below are the ``flexmeasures`` CLI commands we'll run, and which we'll explain step by step.
 There are some other crucial steps for installation and setup, so this becomes a complete example from scratch, but this is the meat:

 .. code-block:: console